Central Asia: Economy

-Although both exports and imports have grown significantly over the past decade, Central Asian republics countries remain vulnerable to economic shocks, owing to their reliance on exports of raw materials, a restricted circle of trading partners and a negligible manufacturing capacity.
-Kyrgyzstan has the added disadvantage of being considered resource poor, although it does have ample water.
-Most of its electricity is generated by hydropower.
+Although both exports and imports grew significantly during 2000–2010, Central Asian republics countries remained vulnerable to economic shocks, owing to their reliance on exports of raw materials, a restricted circle of trading partners and a negligible manufacturing capacity.
+Kyrgyzstan had the added disadvantage of being considered resource poor, although it did have ample water.
+Most of its electricity was generated by hydropower.

 The Kyrgyz economy was shaken by a series of shocks between 2010 and 2012.
 In April 2010, President Kurmanbek Bakiyev was deposed by a popular uprising, with former minister of foreign affairs Roza Otunbayeva assuring the interim presidency until the election of Almazbek Atambayev in November 2011.
 Food prices rose two years in a row and, in 2012, production at the major Kumtor gold mine fell by 60% after the site was perturbed by geological movements.
 According to the World Bank, 33.7% of the population was living in absolute poverty in 2010 and 36.8% a year later.

 Despite high rates of economic growth in recent years, GDP per capita in Central Asia was higher than the average for developing countries only in Kazakhstan in 2013 (PPP$23,206) and Turkmenistan (PPP$14 201).
 It dropped to PPP$5,167 for Uzbekistan, home to 45% of the region's population, and was even lower for Kyrgyzstan and Tajikistan.

-Kazakhstan leads the Central Asian region in terms of foreign direct investments.
-The Kazakh economy accounts for more than 70% of all the investment attracted in Central Asia.
+In 2018, Kazakhstan was leading the Central Asian region in terms of foreign direct investments.
+The Kazakh economy accounted for more than 70% of all the investment attracted in Central Asia.

 In terms of the economic influence of big powers, China is viewed as one of the key economic players in Central Asia, especially after Beijing launched its grand development strategy known as the Belt and Road Initiative (BRI) in 2013.

 The Central Asian countries attracted $378.2 billion of foreign direct investment (FDI) between 2007 and 2019.
 Kazakhstan accounted for 77.7% of the total FDI directed to the region.
 Kazakhstan is also the largest country in Central Asia accounting for more than 60 percent of the region's gross domestic product (GDP).

 Central Asian nations fared better economically throughout the COVID-19 pandemic.
 Many variables are likely to have been at play, but disparities in economic structure, the intensity of the pandemic, and accompanying containment efforts may all be linked to part of the variety in nations' experiences.
-Central Asian countries are, however, predicted to be hit the worst in the future.
-Only 4% of permanently closed businesses anticipate to return in the future, with huge differences across sectors, ranging from 3% in lodging and food services to 27% in retail commerce.
+Central Asian countries were, however, in July 2022 expected to be hit the worst in the future.
+Only 4% of permanently closed businesses anticipated to return in the future, with huge differences across sectors, ranging from 3% in lodging and food services to 27% in retail commerce.

 In 2022, experts assessed that global climate change is likely to pose multiple economic risks to Central Asia and may possibly result in many billions of losses unless proper adaptation measures are developed to counter growing temperatures across the region.